- A completed online application form

 The Graduate Record Examination will also be accepted.
 Please direct the testing service to forward your test results to the University of Wisconsin-Madison.
 (Institution Code: 1846)

+One recommendation is required (two maximum).
+Recommenders will receive an email link to complete the recommendation; an option is available for the recommender to complete and return a recommendation form.
 Select recommenders that are qualified to evaluate your potential as a business leader or for management.
 Your recommenders should have a strong understanding of your abilities along with solid examples of your accomplishments.
 These individuals may include current or past supervisors or managers, clients or vendors, or individuals from volunteer or community organizations in which you are involved.
-The online application will allow you to identify each of your recommenders and email them a link to the recommendation form.
-Recommendation letters can also be written free form and submitted via the application link or be emailed to email@example.com.

 A one-page resume outlining your academic/personal/professional achievements and business experience.
 To assist you with your resume preparation, the Wisconsin MBA Career Services Office has provided materials on resume format and guidelines.
 You may find these resources helpful as you prepare your resume.
 Please note that we do not require you submit your resume in this format.